 Plan thoroughfares to make the kitchen work

-It’s important that your sideways-expanded room doesn’t result in the working part of the kitchen becoming a passageway.
+It’s important that your side return extension doesn’t result in the working part of the kitchen becoming a passageway.
 A central kitchen island can be a sensible way to divide the preparation and cooking area from the route into the new room from the front of the house.
 A peninsular kitchen design is also a handy way to direct foot traffic.

 Choose doors to have a major design impact